Jtav1/ParticleSim/README.md

 By default, the simulation shows a snowfall.
 Click the blue and white buttons to switch between Rainfall and Snowfall, respectively.

 * The Windspeed slider contrls the horizontal "wind" force on the falling particles.
 Snow is lighter than rain.
-  * Note that particles only spawn from the top of the simulation, not outside.
-Particles will be blown off the screen, but new particles will not be blown onto the screen.
 * The Particle Density slider controls the chance that a new particle will spawn on any given refresh of the simulation (currently hardcoded to 30ms).
 * The Gravity slider controls the force of "gravity" pulling the particles towards the ground.
 Negative gravity is not an option, we haven't invented that yet.